Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: RMFR1 - Category: Composition - Single Resource Only

-A module **MUST** only deploy a single instance of the primary resource, e.g., one virtual machine per instance.
+A resource module **MUST** only deploy a single instance of the primary resource, e.g., one virtual machine per instance.

 Multiple instances of the module **MUST** be used to scale out.